tap349/tap349.github.io/_posts/2017-06-02-javascript-es6+.md

 <https://stackoverflow.com/questions/33308121/can-you-bind-arrow-functions>

-it's impossible to rebind arrow function - just use normal function if you need to bind to another context later.
+it's impossible to rebind arrow function - just use normal function if you need to bind it to another context later.

 ### field declarations